KannonZenetism/zenetism-field-physics/zenetism/mpx/ontological-clarifications.md

 ### 3.1 The Distinction

-"Container" is a term that does different work at different ontological levels in Zenetist articulation.
+"Container" is a term that does different work at different ontological scales in Zenetist articulation.
 The framework neither rejects nor affirms containerism uniformly; it specifies where each sense applies.

 **Sense 1 — Spatial / Substantial Container (rejected at the level it claims to operate):**